Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 All lonely.

-You better believe me. them home.
-After New York the cherry sisters began what the New York Times called a triumphant
+After New York, the Cherry Sisters began what the New York Times called a triumphant tour of the United

-tour of the United States and Canada that lasted for several years.
+States and Canada that lasted for several years.

-They must be are they making serious coin for themselves?
+They must be, are they making serious coin for themselves?

-You guys need a manager?
+Do you guys need a manager?

 I'm also a terrible actor.